Kaaz/DiscordBot/readme.md

 Gets/sets the configuration of the bot

-Accessible though: config, setting, cfg
+Accessible through: config, setting, cfg

 Usable in public channels

 #### Usage